RedisLabs/redislabs-docs/content/kubernetes/re-clusters/cluster-recovery.md

     ```sh
     kubectl exec <pod-name> -- rladmin recover all
     ```

     This command recovers the data for all nodes in the cluster based on the cluster configuration in pod-0.

+   {{< note >}}
+If the database status is `missing files`, make sure all persistence files are placed on the correct nodes under the persistence path.
+In case of databases with AOF persistence enabled, you may need to rename AOF files on the pods to remove the .prev suffix
+   {{< /note >}}

     If you want to recover based on the cluster configuration of another pod, copy the cluster configuration from the source pod (/var/opt/redislabs/persist/ccs/ccs-redis.rdb) to pod-0.